Kenya

 in Nairobi.

-ETS delivers IEC 60076-compliant power transformers, distribution transformers, switchgear and package substations to utilities, EPC contractors, oil & gas operators, renewable developers and data-centre projects across Nairobi.
+ETS delivers IEC 60076-compliant power transformers, distribution transformers, switchgear and package substations to utilities, EPC contractors, oil & gas operators, renewable developers and data-center projects across Nairobi.
 Triple-certified manufacturing (IEC, ANSI/IEEE, UL) supports utility-grade procurement with witnessed FAT, ISO/IEC 17025 testing and turnkey delivery.

 KE